 We’ve tried to keep things simple.
-If you register more than a week before the start date, the price is a nice, round $1,200.
-(After that, it’s $1,800.)
-That price includes lunches on both days and the fee for ICAgile certification.
+The introductory price for this THREE-DAY learning experience is just $2,018 (+ HST).
+That price includes training, supplies, workbook, snacks and beverages and the fee for ICAgile certification.
 You can register online and pay by MasterCard or VISA.
 If you would prefer to make two payments, we can arrange that.

 Need a scholarship?
 We don’t want money to be a roadblock for someone who’ll be an awesome facilitator.
 Contact us.
 Maybe we can work something out.